-Want to share your opinions and get paid for the privilege?
-Consider volunteering for a focus group.
+Want to share your opinions and get paid for it?
+Consider being part of a focus group.

-First, you register with a local market research company, says Amy Shields, director of research for the M arketing Research Association.
+Just register with a local market research company, says Amy Shields, director of research for the Marketing Research Association.

-Prior to participating, a scheduler will call and ask you a few screening questions, such as if you've used a particular product or service, how frequently, etc.
+A scheduler will call and ask you a few screening questions, such as whether you’ve used a particular product or service, how frequently, etc.